rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 * What are the variables?
     + Program, gender
 * What are the values?
-    + Program: Evans School, Public Health, Other
+    + Program: Evans School, Arts & Sciences, Public Health, Other
     + Gender: Female, Male -- **in the column headings, not its own column!**
     + Count: **spread over two columns!**